A Practical and Privacy-Preserving Framework for Real-World Large Language Model Services: Related Work

 \subsection{Blind Signature}

-The blind signature scheme, first introduced by Chaum \cite{chaum1983blind}, is an interactive cryptographic protocol that enables a signer to authenticate a message without learning its content.
+The blind signature scheme, first introduced in the study \cite{chaum1983blind}, is an interactive cryptographic protocol that enables a signer to authenticate a message without learning its content.
 This ensures the requester's anonymity while maintaining the integrity of the signed message.
-A variant of this scheme, known as the partially blind signature, was later proposed, allowing part of the message to be pre-agreed upon by both the requester and the signer.
+A variant of this scheme, known as the partially blind signature, was later proposed, allowing part of the message to be pre-agreed upon by both the requester and signer.
 This variation is particularly useful in practical scenarios where shared information, such as an expiration date or issuance timestamp, is necessary \cite{abe1996date}.

 Blind signatures have been widely applied in systems designed to ensure user anonymity.
-Chaum's pioneering work on untraceable digital cash used blind signatures to trace double-spending while ensuring that transactions could not be linked back to the spender's identity \cite{chaum1990untraceable}.
-Additionally, blind signatures have been integrated into numerous electronic voting systems to protect voters' identities and maintain the confidentiality of the voting process \cite{khater2018blind}.
-Similarly, \cite{ladd2012blind} proposed incorporating blind signatures into the Bitcoin protocol to unlink transaction recipients from their public keys, thereby enhancing privacy.
+Previous efforts \cite{chaum1990untraceable} used blind signatures to trace double-spending for untraceable digital cash while ensuring that transactions could not be linked back to the spender's identity.
+In addition, blind signatures have been integrated into numerous electronic voting systems to protect voters' identities and maintain the confidentiality of the voting process \cite{khater2018blind}.
+Similarly, the study \cite{ladd2012blind} proposed incorporating blind signatures into the Bitcoin protocol to unlink transaction recipients from their public keys, thereby enhancing privacy.